retailcrm/url-validator/README.md

 Please refer to the [official documentation for the `symfony/validator`](https://symfony.com/doc/current/components/validator.html) to learn how to use it.
 If you want to use `symfony/validator` with Symfony framework - you should use [this documentation](https://symfony.com/doc/current/validation.html).

-After ensuring that you're using `symfony/validator` you can just append the `@CrmUrl()` annotation to the DTO entity that contains RetailCRM, Simla, or SimlaChat URL.
+After ensuring that you're using `symfony/validator` you can just append the `@CrmUrl()` annotation to the DTO entity field that contains system URL.

 After that validator's `validate` call on this DTO will generate the proper violation messages for incorrect URLs.